value4value/time4value/README.md

   <em></em>
   <img src="images/banner.png" width="300">
   <em></em>
-  <em>Mest is a payment protocol for everyone.</em>
+  <em>A NEW WAY TO PAY.</em>
-  <em>Buy something via the bonding curve and yield farming.</em>
+  <em>Payment via the bonding curve and yield farming.</em>
   <em></em>
 </pre>

-Mest Protocol provides a new way to pay where you can stake ETH by a unique S-shaped bonding curve and yield farming, buy what you need, and withdraw whenever you want.
+The contract provides a new way to pay where you can stake ETH by a unique S-shaped bonding curve and yield farming, buy what you need, and withdraw whenever you want.

 * 🐦 For users, pay early and save more
 * 💵 For you, long-term revenue from fees and yield